marcosgal/portal-criptonauta-uno/.github/ISSUE_TEMPLATE/something-to-improve.md

 ---

-**Describe the improvement**
+## Description of the improvement
-A clear and concise description of what your suggestion is.
+_A clear and concise description of what your suggestion is._

-**How can you contribute**
+## How I contribute
-Tell us if you want to donate or give your time to work on your suggestion.
+_Tell us if you want to donate or give your time to work on your suggestion._

-**Screenshots or graphics**
+## Screenshots or graphics
-If applicable, add screenshots or graphics to help explain your problem.
+_If applicable, add screenshots or graphics to help explain your problem._

-**Additional context**
+## Additional context
-Add any other context about the problem here.
+_Add any other context about the problem here._